-It can be further ascertained that the reading with second person and locative specifications under ellipsis is probably not due to a process of pragmatic enrichment, as the meaning of (46)a (= locative specifications preserved) is very different from the reading obtained in (46)c (= overt first person reflexive with no locative specifications).
-One can further check that the attempt to locative-shift the first person reflexive pronoun in (46)b is sharply deviant (the third person case with a difference in locative specification between the subject and the reflexive is degraded, but far less so).
+It can be further ascertained that the reading with second person and locative specifications under ellipsis is probably not due to a process of pragmatic enrichment, as the meaning of (52)a (= locative specifications preserved) is very different from the reading obtained in (52)c (= overt first person reflexive with no locative specifications).
+One can further check that the attempt to locative-shift the first person reflexive pronoun in (52)b is sharply deviant (the third person case with a difference in locative specification between the subject and the reflexive is degraded, but far less so).

-(46) JOHN_a IX-2 IX-1 THE-THREE-a,1,2 RECENT VISIT PISA FAMOUS BUILDING LEANING-//.
+(52) JOHN_a IX-2 IX-1 THE-THREE-a,1,2 RECENT VISIT PISA FAMOUS BUILDING LEANING-//.
 'John, you and I recently visited Pisa's famous Leaning Tower.

 THE-THREE-a,1,2 WALK LONG TOP.
-IX-2 PHOTO-rep [wavy line along /], FINISH We walked to the top.
-You took pictures, and afterwards b.
-2.2 IX-a SEE SELF-top, IX-1 NOT SEE SELF-top.
-(Judgments: 3, 2, 2, 2)
+IX-2 PHOTO-rep [wavy line along /], FINISH a. ^{5.2} IX-a SEE SELF-top, IX-1 NOT (Judgments: 6, 5, 4, 6) John saw himself being high up, I didn't.'